miletovaa/metabolomics_lab_sop/README.md

     ![Recommended Extensions](img/recommended-extensions.png)

+    > **Note:** You will be prompted to install additional dependencies that are useful for your project.
+Please accept these suggestions too and install the dependencies.

 2. **Log in to your GitHub account ([documentation](https://code.visualstudio.com/docs/sourcecontrol/intro-to-git)):**
 Click on the “Accounts” icon in the left bottom corner and log in to your GitHub account.